 - bear a unique or a least exceptional testimony to a cultural tradition or to a civilisation which is living or which has disappeared.

-It must be clear to almost anyone who has studied Stonehenge in the slightest capacity beyond the trivial level that the monument fits all three of these criteria, almost rendering this big fat Consultation Draft redundant and unnecessary.
+It must be clear to almost anyone who has studied Stonehenge in the slightest capacity beyond the trivial level that the monument we call Stonehenge fits all three of these criteria, almost rendering this big fat and no doubt enormously expensive Consultation Draft redundant and unnecessary.

-The draft report rambles on, and by page 82 it gets to discuss the management of visitors to Stonehenge, and cites the Principles established in a Governmental ‘sustainable tourism‘ report, acronymically but inadequately called ICOMOS [International Council on Monuments and Sites UK].
+This draft report rambles on, and by page 82 it gets to discuss the management of visitors to Stonehenge, and cites the principles established in a Governmental ‘sustainable tourism‘ report, acronymically but inadequately called ICOMOS [International Council on Monuments and Sites UK].
 It promotes a list of objectives, including the following(p83 4.5.1);

 The design of new buildings, sites and transport systems should minimise the potentially harmful visual effects of tourism.
 Where sites of great natural beauty are concerned, the intrusion of man-made structures should be avoided where possible.